CleverRaven/Cataclysm-DDA/doc/FONT_OPTIONS.md

 ### None

 This completely skips the hinting step.
-This will likely produce blurry text on ordinary, but the glyph shapes will always be correct.
+This will likely produce blurry text, but the glyph shapes will always be correct.
 On very high resolution monitors the lack of hinting may not be noticable.

 ### Bitmap